OpenBioSim/biosimspace/doc/source/api/index_FreeEnergy.rst

 In order to perform a relative free energy calculation using the *alchemical transfer method*, the user requires a protein and two ligands, as well as knowledge of any common core shared between the two ligands.
-AToM-compatible systems can be created from these elements using the :class:`FreeEnergy.AToM <BioSimSpace.FreeEnergy.AToMSetup>` class.
+ATM-compatible systems can be created from these elements using the :class:`FreeEnergy.ATM <BioSimSpace.FreeEnergy.ATMSetup>` class.

 .. code-block:: python

-   from BioSimSpace.FreeEnergy import AToMSetup
+   from BioSimSpace.FreeEnergy import ATMSetup

    ...

-   # Create an AToM setup object. 'protein', 'ligand1' and 'ligand2' must be
+   # Create an ATM setup object. 'protein', 'ligand1' and 'ligand2' must be
    # BioSimSpace Molecule objects.
    # 'ligand1' is bound in the lambda=0 state, 'ligand2' is bound in the lambda=1 state.
-   atm_setup = AToMSetup(protein=protein, ligand1=ligand1, ligand2=ligand2)
+   atm_setup = ATMSetup(protein=protein, ligand1=ligand1, ligand2=ligand2)

    # Now create the BioSimSpace system.
 Here is where knowledge of the common core is required.
    # ligand1_rigid_core and ligand2_rigid_core are lists of integers, each of length three,